-The spectrum of Death is the first by Morbid Saint.
+Spectrum of Death is the first by Morbid Saint.
 It is often hailed as one of the best thrash metal albums ever made and one of the fastest and most abrasive in the genre.
-Morbid Saint is similar to Kreator, Slayer, or Sadus in their style of extreme thrash metal.
-Morbid Saint’s “Spectrum Of Death” is a cult classic CD released by this somewhat obscure American thrash band.
+Morbid Saint is similar to Kreator, Slayer, or Sadus in their extreme thrash metal style.
+Morbid Saint’s “Spectrum Of Death” is a cult-classic CD by this somewhat obscure American thrash band.

 Total length: 32:00